Yordan Alvarez Player Props: Astros vs. Angels

-On Monday, Yordan Alvarez (.297 batting average in his past 10 games, with three doubles, two home runs, four walks and eight RBI) and the Houston Astros play the Los Angeles Angels, whose starting pitcher will be Patrick Sandoval.
-First pitch is at 9:38 PM ET.
+On Wednesday, Yordan Alvarez (.450 on-base percentage in past 10 games, 53 points above season-long percentage) and the Houston Astros play the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
+First pitch is at 4:07 PM ET.

-In his most recent game, he had two hits (going 2-for-4) against the Mariners.
+In his previous game he had a one-hit showing (1-for-3) against the Angels.

 Yordan Alvarez Game Info & Props vs. the Angels